surfactants/sylph/docs/game/core/component.md

 # Component
 *game/component/component.hpp*

-Components are structs, typically POD (though with no such requirement).
-They do not inherit anything - the Component type is an enum class.
-Sylph provides several standard component types, but more are easily added:
+All standard components are structs, typically POD (though with no such requirement).
+They do not inherit anything - the Component type itself is an enum class.

+***Please do not use type aliases for components.
+If multiple components alias the same type, it will crash.***

+To add a custom component, follow
-- Declare a struct, T
+- Declare a type T
+- Include it in the [component manager](component_manager.md)
 - Add an entry to the enum
 - Register the component inside Game_State::registration()
 - Extend the Component_Serializer (TODO add link):